dsp2003/clef/README.md

 Changes
 -------

-+ [R] Diamond ore will spawn instead of "perfectly cut" diamonds in unvisited worlds (which made zero sense)
++ [R] Diamond ore will spawn instead of "perfectly cut" diamonds in unvisited worlds, but will still spawn in treasure chests

 + [M] Diamond can be crafted in Alloy Furnace from 2 diamond ores (recipe learned on picking up the diamond ore, was 4 diamond ores in EK and removed entirely in UG)